 If the town can turn segregation into integration, life & society in this corner of Cuba could be as all-inclusive as it’s legendary holiday packages.

-Coming from Matanzas, you enter the Varadero peninsula by crossing the bridge over Canal de Paso Malo.
+Coming from Matanzas, you enter the Varadero beach peninsula by crossing the bridge over Canal de Paso Malo.

 Take the 1st or 2nd left off the Autopista (highway) & you’ll end up on the main strip, Avenida 1.